NinerXrayBravoTwoTwo/MassEnergyUnits/README.md

 - Historical yield numbers may be updated when better public estimates appear; keep device aliases (`gadget`, `littleboy`, …) linked to the yield names.
 - Longer essay material and exercise ideas live in `README-original.md` and `Projects.md`.

+## A note from the author

+If you ever wondered what software engineers do for fun:

+We fly airplanes,

+— Jillian England
+See **[Bio.md](bio.md)** for an extrapolation :grinning:

 ## License

 [MIT](LICENSE) — Copyright (c) 1995, 2008, 2017, 2026 Jillian England.